Keyboard shortcuts

 }

-When finally all types for all non-terminals are inferred parol generates an overall AST type.
-This is also a Rust enum.
-It comprises all non-terminal types of the grammar and provides exactly one enum variant for each of them.
-This type is mainly used by the parser itself to be able to instantiate a typed parse stack.
-The user rarely have to deal with this AST enum.
+Once all types for non-terminals are inferred, parol generates an overall AST type as a Rust enum.
+This enum contains one variant for each non-terminal type and is mainly used by the parser to instantiate a typed parse stack.
+Users rarely need to interact with this AST enum directly.

-To cope with this limitation parol generates boxed types for non-terminals when introducing elements to structs, e.g.:
+To address this, parol generates boxed types for non-terminals when adding elements to structs:

 #![allow(unused)]